firebase/genkit/docs/migrating-from-0.5.md

 const sampleFlow = ai.defineFlow(...);
 const sampleTool = ai.defineTool(...);

-// onFlow now takes the genkit instance as first argument
+// onFlow now takes the Genkit instance as first argument
 // This registers the flow as a callable firebase function onFlow(ai, ...);